The Trustees and The Sharon Cooperative School Establish

 The curriculum philosophy of the new Cooperative Nature School at The Trustees Moose Hill Farm is aligned with the Massachusetts Curriculum Frameworks for Pre-Kindergarten to 12, incorporating a developmentally-based and child-directed program that is fluid and dynamic, with an emphasis on the critical role of the environment in fostering independence, individuality, and compassion for others and nature.
 Educators will facilitate regular outdoor experiences along with open-ended activities using a project-based approach.
 Children’s work will be shared inside the school halls and classrooms and through daily blog posts to families to promote connection, community, and continued learning in the home.

-Registration will soon be open for the fall, with a capacity in the first year of up to 33 children between the ages of 3.9 and 5 years old.
+Registration is now open for the Summer of 2019 and the School Year 2019-20, with a capacity of up to 30 children between the ages of 3.9 and 6 years old.
 All pre-school families will receive a one-year Trustees Family Membership as a benefit of enrolling.
-For more information, fill out the form below and contact Abigail Marsters at email@example.com.
-You may also visit sharonnatureschool.org – the new school’s website.
+For more information, please visit www.sharonnatureschool.org or contact Abigail Marsters at firstname.lastname@example.org.

 The Cooperative Nature School at The Trustees Moose Hill Farm admits students of any race, color, national origin, ethnic origin, gender, gender identity, religion, cultural heritage, or disability to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national origin, ethnic origin, gender, gender identity, religion, cultural heritage, political beliefs, marital status, sexual orientation, or disability in administration of its educational policies, admission policies, scholarship and loan programs, and other school administered programs.